 - Literary Competition judging – FAWQ

-- National Blogging and Media Coordinating for SCBWI Sydney Conference 2016
+- National Blogging and Media Coordinating for SCBWI Sydney Conference 2016 and 2019

 - Books in Homes Role Model volunteering